lotusnprod/lotus-manuscript/manuscript.md

 ### Code Freezing

 All repository hyperlinks in the manuscript point to the preprint branches by default.
-The links contain all programs and code at the time of submission (2021-03-29) **TO DO** and will eventually be updated to a publication branch using modifications resulting from the peer-reviewing process.
+The links contain all programs and code before submission (2021-02-23) and will eventually be updated to a publication branch using modifications resulting from the peer-reviewing process.
 As the code evolves, readers are invited to refer to the main branch of each repository for the most up-to-date code.
 A frozen version (2021-02-23) of all programs and code is also available in the LOTUS OSF repository ([https://osf.io/pmgux/](https://osf.io/pmgux/)).

 ### Programs and packages